 Our exploration and planned development and mining activities are subject to extensive and costly environmental laws and regulations under various federal, state, county and local laws relating to the protection of the environment, which generally includes air and water quality, hazardous waste management, radionuclide handling and reclamation.
 Failure to comply with these requirements can result in civil and/or criminal liability for non-compliance, fines and penalties, clean-up costs and other environmental damages.
 Also, unanticipated developments or changes in the law could require us to make environmental expenditures significantly greater than those we currently expect.
-Environmental legislation is evolving in a manner that will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+Environmental legislation has evolved in a manner that may require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 Current and future laws, regulations and permits will impose significant costs, liabilities or obligations or could limit or prevent our ability to continue operations or undertake new operations.
 Environmental hazards may exist on the properties in which we hold interests that are unknown to us at present and that have been caused by previous owners of the properties.

 Our Bear Lodge Property in Wyoming is subject to federal and state environmental laws, regulations, and permits.
-The federal agency with primary regulatory jurisdiction is the U.S. Forest Service, Bearlodge Ranger District, Sundance, Wyoming.
+The federal agency with primary regulatory jurisdiction is the U.S. Forest Service (the "USFS"), Bearlodge Ranger District, Sundance, Wyoming.
 The state agency with regulatory jurisdiction is the Wyoming Department of Environmental Quality.
 We operate under approvals and permits granted by these two agencies and have established a surety bond to ensure environmental reclamation of areas disturbed.
-As of December 31, 2015, the Company had a surety bond with the state of Wyoming totaling \$439,600.
-Prior to operating, we will require several other permits and licenses including those issued by the NRC, U.S. Army Corps of Engineers and others.
+As of December 31, 2016, the Company was able to reduce its surety bond with the state of Wyoming from \$430to \$241, a reduction of \$189.
+Prior to operating, we will require several other permits and licenses including those issued by the Nuclear Regulatory Commission (the "NRC"), U.S. Army Corps of Engineers and others.